Guide To Nakusp Hot Springs: 3 Hot Springs and More

 The location is too good, with an upper arrow lake and the Monashees working as the backdrop.

 There are some warm and hot water pools on the upper side if you get too cold with cold baths.
-However, some people prefer cold pools over the hot, so it’s all up to you.
+However, some people prefer cold pools over hot, so it’s all up to you.

 If you want to swim, there’s a big swimming pool on the lower side.